GLOBAL MARKETS-Asian stocks bounce off 2-month low as bonds, China markets steady

 By Hideyuki Sano and Matt Scuffham

-TOKYO/NEW YORK, March 10 (Reuters) - Asian stocks bounced back from a two-month low on Wednesday after bond yields eased following a well-received auction and as Chinese shares found a footing after recent steep falls on policy tightening worries.
+TOKYO/NEW YORK, March 10 (Reuters) - Asian stocks bounced back from a two-month low on Wednesday after global bond yields eased following a well-received U.S. debt auction and as Chinese shares found a footing after recent steep falls on policy tightening worries.

+A recent sell-off in global bonds has unsettled markets generally as concerns central banks could begin tightening the monetary spigot pushed yields higher, sparking worries higher borrowing costs could derail a fragile global economic recovery.

 "Markets are giving full attention to bonds.
 As earnings are not growing that fast right now, the lofty stock prices we have now will become unsustainable if bond yields rise further and undermine their valuation," said Hiroshi Watanabe, senior economist at Sony Financial Holdings.